ValveSoftware/counter-strike_rules_and_regs/major-supplemental-rulebook.md

 - 8 teams are invited as Contenders, to also enter the Major in the Challengers Stage.

 #### Invitations [RMR]
-RMR invites are sent to teams of three or more players who played together in the Legends Stage of the previous Major.
-If a team used a substitute, the five players that are considered to have "played together" are the five who played in the last match they won.
+RMR invites are sent to teams of three or more members of the core lineup who participated in the Legends Stage of the previous Major.

 #### World Regions
 Separating world-wide competition into regions that allow players to compete with low latency is important to measure skill on a level playing field.